 Alas my time with my wood fired oven is finite and Celine and Ben are planning to move it along to another lucky cook in a couple of weeks time.
 We can only hope for good weather so that we can enjoy it to the last!

+One thing I have found is that I've improvised with my own kitchen equipment to get the best out of the oven and maybe Bluestone can address these issues by offering suitable oven accessories in the future.
+For example, we like our pizzas to be large.
 So large that they are unwilling to slide off the peel to cook directly on the floor of the oven (as I would like), so a pizza pan came out first.
 Since then I have invested in a gorgeous Colombian terracotta pan, which will happily withstand the highest of heats that the oven can throw, and that has been invaluable for roasting and baking.
 It's not only versatile, it looks the biz on the table too.
 Last weekend I introduced a steel grill rack into the oven as we wanted to cook whole fish and needed all round heat - it's also great for my pieces of tandoori chicken and for kebabs.
 Why the grill?
 Well for starters fish are fragile and stick easily.
 You really don't want to have to turn them if you can help it (or you'll find they've left half of their skin and flesh behind and are fast becoming an unsightly mess).
 As it was, we only needed to lift the grill out and turn it once as the fish closest to the heat source turned gloriously tinged with colour much quicker than the one nearest the door.

-hat I had gutted but left whole.
+What I cooked were whole sea bass (about 350g each - perfect individual servings) that I had gutted but left whole.
 To keep the fish moist during cooking, I stuffed slices of lemon and torn parsley and fresh mint into the cavity of each.
 I then slashed the skin diagonally 3-4 times on each side before brushing liberally with olive oil and seasoning with Maldon sea salt crystals.
 The fish were then arranged side by side (but not touching) onto the steel grill.

 How long it will take for them to cook depends on how hot the oven is and how large the fish are - mine took about 12 minutes.
 I am a good, experienced cook and know by sight when something is as cooked as I would like it to be.
 It strikes me that because your food is for the most part visible, and you can also smell it, that the wood fired oven is excellent for educating the less experienced in how to judge how well done things are.